-The latest news from the British Embassy for UK nationals living in France.
+The latest news from the British Embassy on applying for residency for UK nationals living in France.

 For your information, please find below the latest update from the British Government on UK citizens’ rights in France:

-- UK nationals with a European carte de séjour (even if it is marked “permanent”, or has no expiry date)
+- with a European carte de séjour (even if it is marked “permanent”, or has no expiry date)

-- UK nationals without a European carte de séjour (it is currently optional to have one)
+- without a European carte de séjour (it is currently optional to have one)

-- UK nationals married to or PACSed to (in a civil partnership with) EU nationals
+- married to or in a civil partnership with (known as PACSed) EU nationals

-- UK nationals recently arriving or well established in France
+- recently arriving or well established in France

 Each person must make a separate application.
 Children under 18 do not need to apply, unless they need a residency permit to work or will turn 18 close to the application deadline.